 Is your school affiliated with a church or denomination?

 - National Council for Accreditation of Teacher Education (NCATE), transitioning to the Council for the Accreditation of Educator Preparation (CAEP)—Accrediting body for colleges and universities that prepare teachers and other professional personnel for work in elementary and secondary schools.

-- California Commission on Teacher Credentialing (CCTC)
+- California Commission on Teacher Credentialing (CTC)

 - Association of Theological Schools (ATS)—Our graduate theology programs are accredited under ATS.

 View a complete list of APU’s accreditations and memberships.